Can you use your own coffee in Nespresso?

 Can you run a Nespresso without a pod?

 Yes, you can run Original line machines without a pod to get just hot water from Nespresso.
-However, you can’t run Vertuo line models without inserting pod as they only work after reading the barcode imprinted on the pod.
+But you can’t run Vertuo line models without inserting the pod as they only work after reading the barcode imprinted on the pod.